 Audit findings related to recruitment fees for migrant workers, child labor, and working hour violations are classified as serious forced labor violations.
 Suppliers risk a downgrade in their assessment rating of comprehensive evaluations or even transaction termination, in severe cases, if they fail to resolve these issues.

-Responding to these changes, Samsung Electronics has resumed special audits for migrant worker forced labor in 2023, after a temporary suspension due to COVID-19.
-In 2023, we targeted 21 suppliers in Malaysia, Hungary, and Slovakia, which are known for their hiring of migrant workers.
-Using a checklist based on the RBA’s Specialty Validates Assessment Program (SVAP) on forced labor, we checked 22 items including on-site audit of recruitment agencies, possession of recruitment agency contracts by first-tier suppliers, recruitment fee reimbursement, local language contracts and pay stub provisions, pre-departure introductory training, and remediation procedures and record-keeping.
-Following the audit of the recruitment agency contracts, results revealed that suppliers used 32 agencies2) in 10 countries to recruit migrant workers for manufacturing jobs.
+A total of 53 suppliers in five countries—Malaysia, Hungary, Slovakia, Poland, and Thailand—were audited using the Specialty Validated Assessment Program (SVAP), RBA’s specialized forced labor program.
+The audits assessed 22 items, including on-site audit of recruitment agencies, possession of recruitment agency contracts by first-tier suppliers, recruitment fee reimbursement, local language contracts and pay stub provisions, pre-departure introductory training, and remediation procedures and record-keeping.
+Following the audit of the recruitment agency contracts, results revealed that the suppliers used 57 agencies in 14 countries2) to recruit migrant workers.

 Item | Number of findings |